jfrog/DevRel/abstracts/trusting-your-ingredients-knowing-what-makes-up-your-app.md

 ## Abstract

-Making chocolate and writing software have a lot more in common than you might think.
+I have a confession to make.
+I love writing code almost as much as I love cheesecake.
+As a developer, I’ve written code and built apps, and I realized that building apps and creating a cheesecake have a lot in common.
 In both cases you need to have the right ingredients, you need to trust your suppliers and have transparency in your production process.
-In this talk, we'll look at how you can (and should) know what is in the app you deploy.
+In this talk, we'll look at how you can, and why you should, know what is in the app you deploy.

-## Talk description
+## Description

-Building software is like a box of chocolates, you never know what you're gonna get.
-That is obviously a big challenge as it's more important than ever to know what you're putting in your app in terms of code and licenses.
-If you're deploying it to a Kubernetes cluster it gets even more challenging, and important, because the container you're running your app in now plays a role too.
-Let's look at building software in the same way as assembling a box of chocolates.
-To make the best chocolates, you don't only need the best ingredients (dependencies), you also need to trust your suppliers (vulnerabilities, licenses).
-As you're putting your box together (pipeline) you want full transparency in what makes it to your consumers.
+As a developer, I always thought that security, like documentation, would be done by someone else.
+While that might have been true in the past, in today’s world that model no longer works.
+As a developer you’re responsible for the security of your app.
+Security in this case should be seen in the broadest sense of the word, ranging from licenses to software packages.
+A chef creating cheesecake has similar challenges.
+The ingredients of a cheesecake are similar to the software packages a developer uses.
+The preparation is similar to the DevOps pipeline, and recipe is similar to the licenses for developers.
+Messing up any of those means you have a messy kitchen, or a data breach!

-During the session we’ll look at:
+In this talk we'll look at:

-* Building an app and looking at it's dependencies
-* Validating the licenses and looking at vulnerabilities
-* Knowing what is in your cluster and taking action
+* Why do we care about licenses?
+* How does Sec get into the early stages of DevSecOps?
+* What can chefs and devs learn from each other?

 ## Notes